This is based on opinion. Please don't list it on a work's trope example list.

 For the 2011 movie:

 Seeing Papa Smurf suffer while Gargamel is zapping him is a little unsettling.
 Smurfette calling his name doesn't help.
-Also, the scene where Gargamel starts capturing the Smurfs.
+Also, the scene where Gargamel starts capturing the Smurfs during the climax.

 Clumsy learns why he is called thus; shades of Forrest Gump realizing he's just not as smart as most other men.